utkarshg6/helpful/SSH.md

 ls -a -l ~/.ssh
 ```

-If `id_rsa` and `id_rsa.pub` are present, that means SSH keys are alerady present.
+If `id_rsa` and `id_rsa.pub` are present, that means SSH keys are already present.
 If not then only add new SSH Keys.

 ### Add New SSH Keys